JHarrisonEcoEvo/CNVRG/README.md

 # CNVRG

+**Beta release
+This is the first release of this software.
+Please let us know if you find any errors.

 An R package to provide a user-friendly wrapper for RStan to implement Dirichlet-multinomial modeling of relative abundance count data.
 For vignette information see below.

 A github repo for this package exists at: https://github.com/JHarrisonEcoEvo/CNVRG